LiRiK000/LiRiK000/README.md

 ABOUT ME:

-I'm Kirill, a 18-year-old web developer passionate about creating amazing web applications.
-I specialize in frontend development and love working with modern technologies.
+Hi there!
+I'm Kirill, an 18-year-old frontend web developer from Russia, passionate about building modern and intuitive web applications.
+My journey in web development has been fueled by a deep love for learning and a desire to create visually stunning and highly functional user experiences.

 - My username is **LiRiK**
 - I'm from a **Russia**